Chevrolet Corvette (C7): Production

 Production for the 2018 model year officially began on June 5, 2017.
 Production was suspended on July 28, when the plant shut down for new paint facility upgrades as well as the addition of a new assembly line for the 2019 ZR1 model.
 Plant tours were suspended for 18 months as a result of this shut down.
 The plant resumed production on November 6, 2017.
 The 2018 model year ended on January 26, 2018.

 Models and special editions

 The Stingray, Grand Sport and Z06 models continued into the 2018 model year.

 Carbon 65 Edition (Z30)

 Commemorating the 65th anniversary of the Corvette, Chevrolet offered the Carbon 65 Limited Edition for the 2018 model year.
 This edition was limited to 650 units globally, painted exclusively in Ceramic Matrix Gray.
 It was available on Grand Sport 3LT and Z06 3LZ trims in both convertible (blue top only) and coupe bodies.
-The Carbon 65 Edition option package included unique fender stripes and door graphics, black wheels with machined grooves on summer-only tires, blue brake calipers, a Jet Black suede-wrapped interior with blue stitching, and various unique badges.
+The Carbon 65 Edition option package included unique fender stripes and door graphics, black wheels with machined grooves on summer-only tires, blue brake calipers, a Jet Black faux suede-wrapped interior with blue stitching, and various unique badges.
 Carbon fiber applications included visible ground effects, hood section and roof (coupe) or tonneau inserts (convertible), spoiler, steering wheel rim, and gloss interior trim.